jumbosushi/jumboblog/content/about.md

 I'm a Software Engineer based in San Francisco 🌁, originally from Kyoto ⛩️

-I currently work at [Retool](https://retool.com/) tinkering on DevX toolings.
+I currently work on build & release engineering at [Retool](https://retool.com/).

 I mainly write about systems I'm interested in or things I got stuck on recently.